wolispace/onland/README.md

 The layer id should match an item's id so a checst or an NPC can have an inventory eg a check with id 'ajD' would be encoded in local storage 'ajD|a,,rock;b,,rock;c,,log'

 Auto-generated ids (UniqueId.js) are a-zA-Z0-9 so punctuation can be used for deimiters and underscores for special ids like the surface layer.

+## Moving items
+On a timer we send an event of a tick (every second maybe?)
+We register plants to grow and NPCs to move on ticks When a key is pressed we emit key events
+We register the users player item to these
+When we collide we emit a collide event with the item We register items to respond to collisions (move if pushed)

+We keep a gameList of items that are currently moving so they get updated in the gameLoop.update()

+We leave tick events for slow one/off changes like 'after 10 ticks the plant +1 to its growth phase' or 'after 20 ticks move NPC to a new x,y'